lucidrains/memorizing-transformers-pytorch/README.md

 Implementation of <a href="https://arxiv.org/abs/2203.08913">Memorizing Transformers</a> (ICLR 2022), attention net augmented with indexing and retrieval of memories using approximate nearest neighbors, in Pytorch

+## Todo

+- [ ] use circular buffer for memories, memmapped
+- [ ] write a index wrapper class that takes care of managing multiple faiss indices, clearing memories at sign of sos tokens
+- [ ] write alternative gating that takes into account number of retrieved memories as well as positions using continuous MLP representation
+- [ ] complete transformer-xl with appropriate memory storing and retrieval strategies
+- [ ] enwik8 demo

 ## Citations

 ```bibtex